pinco227/dublin-hills/README.md

     Gives users information about the contact details of the site's developer, estate agent and solicitor.
 Provides a contact form for any queries.
 - ### Footer
     A footer section containing the business name and logo, another smaller callout button and social links.
+- ### Accessibility
+    Images are provided with descriptive text.

 ## Technologies used
 - Workspace